BlueTurning/xuzc.github.io/_pages/cv.md

 **Conferences**

 *C1.
-Zichen Xu, Qingsong Xu*, Hon Ho Yu.
+Zichen Xu, Qingsong Xu, Hon Ho Yu.
 Nature-Inspired Bubble Magnetic Microrobots for Multimode Locomotion, Cargo delivery, Imaging, and Biosensing, 2024 IEEE International Conference on Robotics and Automation (ICRA CCF-B EI)

 *C2.
-Zichen Xu, Qingsong Xu*, Bioinspired Cilia-Like Microrobot Swarms for Precise Environmental Learning and Modification at Small Scale, IECON 2023 – 49th Annual Conference of the IEEE Industrial Electronics Society (Oral)
+Zichen Xu, Qingsong Xu, Bioinspired Cilia-Like Microrobot Swarms for Precise Environmental Learning and Modification at Small Scale, IECON 2023 – 49th Annual Conference of the IEEE Industrial Electronics Society (Oral)

 *C3.
-Chen, Yuanhe#, Zichen Xu#, and Qingsong Xu*.
+Chen, Yuanhe#, Zichen Xu#, and Qingsong Xu.
 Design and Testing of a Novel Multi-Functional Hollow Continuum Magnetic Microrobot, 2022 IEEE International Conference on Robotics and Biomimetics (ROBIO)

 *C4.
-Chen, Yuanhe, Zichen Xu, and Qingsong Xu*.
+Chen, Yuanhe, Zichen Xu, and Qingsong Xu.
 Design and Evaluation of a Multi-functional Magnetic Miniature Van Robot, 2024 IEEE International Conference on Advanced Robotics and Mechatronics (ICARM)

 *C5.
-Yukang Yan, Zichen Xu, Xianli Wang, and Qingsong Xu*.
+Yukang Yan, Zichen Xu, Xianli Wang, and Qingsong Xu.
 Design of a Multiple Cilia Inspired Active Entanglement Soft Gripper for Adaptable and Stable Grasping, 2024 IEEE 20th International Conference on Automation Science and Engineering (CASE)

 *C6.
-Chen, Yuanhe, Zichen Xu, and Qingsong Xu*.
+Chen, Yuanhe, Zichen Xu, and Qingsong Xu.
 Integration of Magnetic Miniature Robots in Microfluidics: Enhancing Functionalities and Applications, 2025 IEEE International Conference on Robotics and Biomimetics (ROBIO) Accepted

 *C7*.
-Zichen Xu, Yuanhe Chen, Qingsong Xu*.
+Zichen Xu, Yuanhe Chen, Qingsong Xu.
 Gradient Magnetic Field-Induced Microrobot Collectives With Newton-Level Output Force, 2025 IEEE International Conference on Robotics and Automation (ICRA CCF-B EI) Submitted

 Talks
 ======
-*School of Electrical Engineering, Southwest Jiaotong University

-*Topic: Design and precise control of magnetic microrobots for medical applications
+*School of Electrical Engineering, Southwest Jiaotong University *Topic: Design and precise control of magnetic microrobots for medical applications

-*College of Intelligent Systems Science and Engineering, Harbin Engineering University

-*Topic: Design and Control of Magnetic Microrobots for Biomedical Applications
+*College of Intelligent Systems Science and Engineering, Harbin Engineering University *Topic: Design and Control of Magnetic Microrobots for Biomedical Applications

-*Department of Control Science and Engineering, Harbin Institute of Technology, Shenzhen

-*Topic: Swarm Intelligence of Microrobots for Precise Medicine
+*Department of Control Science and Engineering, Harbin Institute of Technology, Shenzhen *Topic: Swarm Intelligence of Microrobots for Precise Medicine

-*IECON 2023 – 49th Annual Conference of the IEEE Industrial Electronics Society

-*Topic: Bioinspired Cilia-Like Microrobot Swarms for Precise Environmental Learning and Modification at Small Scale
+*IECON 2023 – 49th Annual Conference of the IEEE Industrial Electronics Society *Topic: Bioinspired Cilia-Like Microrobot Swarms for Precise Environmental Learning and Modification at Small Scale

-*2024 National Outstanding Graduate Students Workshop, CUHK, Shenzhen

-*Topic: Microrobots inspired by physical intelligence at the microscopic scale
+*2024 National Outstanding Graduate Students Workshop, CUHK, Shenzhen *Topic: Microrobots inspired by physical intelligence at the microscopic scale

-*Department of Mechanical Engineering, Osaka University

-*Topic: Microscopic intelligence integration and enhancement of microrobots for precise medicine
+*Department of Mechanical Engineering, Osaka University *Topic: Microscopic intelligence integration and enhancement of microrobots for precise medicine

-*Department of Mechanical Engineering, University of Tokyo

-*Topic: Collective behaviors of microrobots for precise medicine
+*Department of Mechanical Engineering, University of Tokyo *Topic: Collective behaviors of microrobots for precise medicine

-*2024 International Conference on Advanced Robotics and Mechatronics (ICARM)

-*Topic: Design and Evaluation of a Multi-functional Magnetic Miniature Van Robot
+*2024 International Conference on Advanced Robotics and Mechatronics (ICARM) *Topic: Design and Evaluation of a Multi-functional Magnetic Miniature Van Robot